FixelAlgorithmsTeam/fixel/_posts/2019-11-08-fixel-detailizer-3.md

 hidden: false
 ---
 ![Fixel Detailizer 3 Multi Scale Detail Booster Adobe Photoshop Plug In][01]

+{% if layout.type != "post" %}
+	Our newest product, [Fixel Detailizer 3][98] is [Fixel][99]'s new generation of Multi Scale Details Enhancer.
+	We're really proud in this one.
+Mainly because it was really challenging to create algorithms which both state of the art and fast enough for *Real Time* use.
+{% endif %}

 # Fixel Detailizer 3 - Multi Scale, Edge Preserving & Halos Free Sharpening